wardd64/GrandUnityUtilCollection/README.md

 Code may only rely on other functions in the same contribution, or functions on the master branch.
 No external downloads should ever be necessary.

 ### Duplicates
-In order to keep some oversight, duplicates should be avoided AT ALL COSTS.
+In order to keep some oversight, **avoid adding duplicates**.
 If you want to add a function that is slightly different than an existing one, you should typically just expand that function, with an (optional) parameter to include your use case.
 If you absolutely must add a new function, make sure that the name of it alone clearly distinghuises what it does and what it does differently.

 ### Coding quality
 The code will surely turn into a big fat mess over time, even so, do your best to postpone the inevitable.
 Never write duplicate code, add formal documentation (///), always document your parameters, come up with names that are short and to the point, but still clear, watch out for performance when dealing with nested loops, avoid messy if/else trees or redundant switch/case blocks, keep methods short, around ~20 lines before you should split it up into (private) subfunctions.